7 Cold Plunge Benefits That Are Backed By Science (2026)

 4. Immune System Support

-A landmark 2014 study from the Netherlands (the famous Wim Hof study) showed that people trained in cold exposure had significantly fewer symptoms when injected with E. coli endotoxin compared to a control group.
+A landmark 2014 study from the Netherlands (a landmark cold-exposure study) showed that people trained in cold exposure had significantly fewer symptoms when injected with E. coli endotoxin compared to a control group.
 The cold-trained group showed lower cytokine levels and less fever.

 More recent research suggests that regular cold exposure may increase natural killer (NK) cell activity and improve adaptive immune response.
 However, scientists caution that this is a relatively new area of research and the optimal protocol is not yet established.